orbitalchicken/Roadmap/Triaged.md

 	when modifying settings in the Security Centre, I noticed that some minimized windows could not be maximized again.
 They were visible in the task bar but could not be selected. cinnamon : the battery icon doesn’t show the percentage on the panel and i have to always click on the battery icon to show me the percentage.
 	HP D630 - Firefox address bar, the letters are replaced by grey and black squares.
+	mate: firefox suggests mintinstall for tgz
+	mate: I can’t get any workspace switcher
+	mate: When printing something, print queue icon appears in the ‘notification area’ as expected.
+But then… The print queue icon gets ‘stuck’ in the notification area and becomes totally unresponsive (i.e., useless).
+Left or right clicks using the mouse yeild no result.
+Killing the ‘/usr/bin/python /usr/share/system-config-printer/scp-dbus-service.py’ process is the only way I’ve figured to get rid of the printer icon.
+	mate: You cant set display brightness on battery power mode, just on AC
+	mate: The white on black background menu is not good for anyone with other than 20/20.

 Upstream
 --------